coltongrainger/fscss-volunteers/_posts/2018-01-04-volunteer-statistics.md

 status: log
 ---

 How many volunteers helped last month?
 What sort of work did volunteers do?
-This page is a log of hours of service at shelter and significant events.
+This page logs volunteer service at shelter and significant events.
+Since some volunteers take shifts in multiple positions, the monthly totals do not sum exactly.

 ## December 2017